Nokia 3210 (2024)

 The Nokia 3210 is a Nokia-branded mobile phone developed by HMD Global, released in May 2024.
 It is a revival of the 1999 Nokia 3210 with a design inspired by it but with updated specifications.

 The Nokia 3210 is a 4G phone and is compatible with 2G GSM networks on the 900 and 1800 bands.
 It runs on Mocor OS with a Series 30+ interface, and it supports Cloud Phone technology in territories where the service is active.
-As with other recent feature phones produced by HMD, the Nokia 3210 has a USB-C charging port and a built-in wireless FM radio.
+As with other recent feature phones produced by HMD, the Nokia 3210 has a USB-C charging port and a built-in FM radio.

+The phone, along with other Nokia models, was discontinued in March 2026 in some European countries due to HMD's brand licensing terms running out.
+It continues to be sold in select markets for which HMD has extended their license to use the Nokia brand.

 History

 The new Nokia 3210 was made official by HMD on 8 May 2024 amid the 25th anniversary of the popular original Nokia 3210, which was manufactured from 1999 to circa 2001.
 The 3210 is the latest of HMD's revivals of older Nokia phones as part of its Nokia Originals line and was announced not long after the Nokia 6310 (2024).